ArthurVerza/Energy.Consumption.and.book.sales/README.md

-Project develop analysing two different datasets.
-One dataset is about energy comsuption and the other one is about book sales.
-Was used MBA(Market Basket Analysis), Data visualisation, python, at jupyter notebook.
+Project development analysis of two different datasets.
+One dataset is about energy consumption and the other one is about book sales.
+Was used MBA(Market Basket Analysis), Data visualization, python, at Jupyter Notebook.
+It was part of my assessments for my degree in Data Analysis for Business at CCT College - Dublin